ArcaneEngineer/ECS-tutorials/part3.md

 In so doing, our runtime code has become more abstract and a tad more difficult to understand, as parts of that code moved into the initialisation section as (soon to be) pure data.
 Thus, the _density_ of the different sections of our code has changed, which indicates a shift towards a [data driven design](#).

-In time, all initialisation data will come from data sources, e.g. JSON files or a database, representing either serialised savegames or data produced by game designers, either by hand or by say, a custom-built editor.
-That is one of our medium-terms goals as we continue this series.
+In time, all initialisation data will come from data sources, e.g. JSON files or a database, representing either serialised savegames or data produced by game designers, by hand or by custom-built editor.
+To have our ECS _purely data-driven_ is one of our goals as we continue this series.

 In the next part, we'll further differentiate our two entity archetypes, add a third archetype, and generalise our game logic updates and render code.